 Visitors with dementia

-Bath Abbey working towards being Dementia Friendly.
+Bath Abbey is working towards being Dementia Friendly.
 The Abbey is a member of the Bath and North East Somerset Dementia Action Alliance and some of our staff and volunteers have attended Dementia Friends information sessions.
-Bath Abbey's Dementia Champion is Sarah Preece, Visitor Services Manager.
-You can contact Sarah at email@example.com or by calling 01225 303315.
+For more information or for help in planning your visit, please contact our Visitor Experience Team at email@example.com or by calling 01225 303315.

 Visitors with autism

-Bath Abbey can be very busy at times.
+Bath Abbey can be very busy.
 We recommend visiting at the beginning or end of the day when there are usually fewer visitors.
-The Abbey is normally quietest before 10am and after 4.30pm.
-Please check the opening times section on our website for details of opening times on the day you plan to visit or contact our Visitor Services Team at firstname.lastname@example.org or on 01225 303315.
+The Abbey is normally quietest before 10.30am and after 4.30pm.
+Please check the opening times section on our website for details of opening times on the day you plan to visit or contact our Visitor Experience Team at firstname.lastname@example.org or by calling 01225 303315.

 If you are having difficulty coping with noise in the Abbey please speak to a member of staff or volunteer who will be able to lend you a pair of ear defenders for your visit.

-There is more information in our accessibility guide and visual story at the top of this page to show you what you will experience when you are visiting Bath Abbey and to help you plan your visit.
+There is more information in our accessibility guide at the top of this page to show you what you will experience when you are visiting Bath Abbey and to help you plan your visit.